t4sk/t4sk.github.io/src/pages/courses/MultiSigWallet/chapter-01/00-setup.md

 ### 1. Setup

 Create a folder `solidity-multi-sig-wallet`.
-We will create a [Truffle](https://www.trufflesuite.com/docs/truffle/overview) project inside here.
+We will create a <a href="https://www.trufflesuite.com/docs/truffle/overview" alt="Truffle" target="__blank">Truffle</a> project inside here.

 ```shell
 mkdir solidity-multi-sig-wallet